Niloy333/eegFloss/README.md

 ### TIB Detection and Accelerometer Requirements
 - Automatic TIB detection using the eegMobility model is validated only for Zmax data.
 - If you want to test it for another device, ensure that the tri-axial accelerometer data is measured in units of g, falls within a range of ±2g (clip extreme values if needed), and includes gravitational acceleration (meaning the normalized data should center around 1g).
-- Analyzing EEG data without accompanying accelerometer signals may lead to the removal of some arousals due to lack of motion information.
+- Analyzing EEG data without accompanying accelerometer signals may lead to the removal of some arousals due to a lack of motion information.

 ### Miscellaneous
 - For non-Zmax devices, verify that sampling rates are correct.
 If initial results are suboptimal, consider applying normalization techniques.